-This is a roundup post all about Sound Walls.
-It is a place to easily find all of the information, tips, and resources I have shared for using a Sound Wall in the kindergarten, first, and second-grade classroom.
+This is a roundup post all about science of reading-aligned Sound Walls.
+Easily find all of the information, tips, and resources I have shared for using a Sound Wall in the kindergarten, first, and second-grade classroom.
 Looking for more information on sound walls and how to implement them in the classroom?
 Take a look at my NEW Sound Wall Course!

 As we learn more from the science of reading, important instructional shifts are taking place in early elementary classrooms all around the world.
 One of the big changes we are seeing is a move away from traditional A-Z word walls.
 Instead, teachers are beginning to use phoneme sound walls.